snowdriftcoop/snowdrift/CONTRIBUTING.md

 * Keep local master synced to the upstream main project master
 * Do all work on new branches
-* Use separate branches for fully-independent work
+* Use separate branches for independent work
-* Once branches have been published and merge-requests opened, please retain the full list of commits, and only rebase when requested.
+* Once branches have been published and merge-requests opened, please retain the full list of commits and only rebase when requested.

 #### Basic Git setup for collaboration

 The following covers the bare minimum process for those new to Git.

-We collaborate on the code via the FLO (Free/Libre/Open) site [git.snowdrift.coop] using GitLab CE.
-We also mirror on the popular but proprietary site [GitHub], which you may use if you already have an account there.
-As we encourage everyone to use FLO tools, the instructions below assume git.snowdrift.coop.
+We collaborate via the FLO (Free/Libre/Open) site [git.snowdrift.coop] (running GitLab CE).
+We also mirror on the popular but proprietary site [GitHub], but we encourage everyone to use FLO tools, and so the instructions below assume git.snowdrift.coop.

 1. Locally clone the project from the main Snowdrift repo to your computer as